ArtieBots/Artie/CONTRIBUTING.md

     * `ardk/`: Artie Development Kit (ArDK) code and related resources.
         * `base-image/`: Docker images used in building various Artie components.
         * `firmware/`: Bootloader and libraries that can be used by various Artie MCUs.
         * `libraries/`: Common libraries used by more than one element of Artie.
-Dependencies should always be kept to a minimum.
             * `artie-can/`: Application-level (SBC) library and FW library for interacting with the CAN bus.
             * `artie-gpio/`: Application-level (SBC) library for interacting with GPIO pins.
             * `artie-i2c/`: Application-level (SBC) library for interfacing with the I2C bus.